nickdba/Retete-culinare/Meniu/coffee/recent-beans/readme.md

 Cons:

-* I tried a sample Ethiopian espresso at the Wakefield center and it was muddy (indicating problems with the brewing process)
+* I tried a sample of Ethiopian espresso at the Wakefield center and it was muddy (indicating problems with the brewing process)
-* They could do a bit of better quality control, as few beans were not roasted properly.
+* They could do a bit better quality control, as few beans were not roasted properly and had to be discarded.
 * I would like more info on the blends such as origins and plants variety.